Cairns Hospital Acute Services Building

 Recommendation

-The Queensland Government commits to the delivery of the new Cairns Hospital acute services building and supports this through a commitment of $6m to fund a business case for the new Acute Services Building, enabling Cairns Hospital to meet predicted health service demands.
+Supports this with a commitment of $6m to fund a business case into the new Acute Services Building, enabling Cairns Hospital to meet the unprecedented health service demand now and into the future.

 Cairns Health and Innovation Centre (CHIC)